wangjunlem/msianspr-covid-faq/pca.md

 ## Do I need to do a swab test before going back to Singapore? {#pca-sg-swab}

 Yes.
-For those entering Singapore from 30 May 2021 onwards, you must present a negative pre-departure PCR swab test result up to 72 hours before departure to Singapore.
+You must present a negative pre-departure PCR swab test result up to 72 hours before departure to Singapore.
 See [here][MOH SG Pre-Depart Presser].

 Additionally, you will undergo swab tests on arrival, and on the last day of your SHN.